-Between 2022 and 2024 the EU will introduce a comprehensive VAT reform.
-In order to provide more clarity on chain transactions, intra-Community transfers and consignment warehouses In order to ensure the effectiveness of the system, there will be the so-called "quick fixes" will be available as immediate measures.
+Between 2022 and 2024, the EU will introduce a holistic VAT reform.
+In order to provide more clarity on chain transactions, intra-Community transfers and consignment warehouses In order to ensure the effectiveness of the system, there will be the so-called "quick fixes" as emergency measures.

-The current VAT rules of the European Union are in fact only a temporary solution of the EU - although they have been in place for decades.
-With a Union action plan, the so-called Quick Fixes, it now wants to meet the new requirements of international networking and digitisation - and, by the way, to create a simpler principle for VAT in Europe, which should limit abuse.
-In this article we would like to show you what this means, what steps are necessary and how you can ultimately benefit from it.
+The current VAT regulations of the European Union are indeed only a temporary solution of the EU - although they have been in place for decades.
+With an action plan of the Union, the so-called Quick Fixes, it now wants to meet the new requirements of international networking and digitalization - and incidentally create a simpler principle for VAT in Europe, which should limit abuse.
+In this article, we would like to show you what this means, which steps are necessary and how you can ultimately benefit from it.

-Prior to the quick fixes for 2020, there was already a change in the law for online platforms and European merchants on 1 January 2019: Since then, it is no longer the merchant himself who is liable for unpaid VAT, but the online platform.
-As a result, Amazon, eBay & Co. will in future use a Certification according to § 22f which provides them with evidence of the correct payment of VAT by traders.
+Before the quick fixes for 2020, there was already a change in the law for online platforms and european traders on 1 January 2019: Since then, it is no longer the trader himself who is liable for unpaid VAT, but the online platform.
+As a result, Amazon, eBay & Co. will in future require a certificate in accordance with § 22f, which proves to them that the trader has paid VAT correctly.

-One of the areas affected by the reform now under way is the destination principle.
+Among other things, the forthcoming reform affects the country of destination principle.
 This is to be amended to the extent that tax exemption no longer arises in the country of origin of an intra-EU (or intra-Community) supply.
-Instead, sales tax is incurred in the country of the company receiving the service.
-With regard to third countries the current arrangements but pass.
+Instead, VAT will arise in the country of the company receiving the supply.
+With regard to third countries, however, the current regulations will remain in place.

-Quick Fixes as an immediate measure against abuse
+Quick fixes as an immediate measure against misuse

-The Quick Fixes are only a first step towards new, definitive regulations on value added tax in Europe.
-They shall enter into force on 1 January 2020 in the form of emergency measures.
-In the years 2022 to 2024, all measures should finally take effect and the uniform laws should become legally binding.
+The Quick Fixes are only a first step towards new, definitive rules on VAT in Europe.
+They will come into force on 1 January 2020 in the form of emergency measures.
+In the years 2022 to 2024, all measures should finally take effect and the uniform laws become legally binding.

-The main purpose of emergency measures is to prevent fraud and abuse.
-In particular, intra-Community trade in goods should benefit from the changes by making it simpler and more difficult to abuse.
+The main purpose of the emergency measures is to prevent fraud and abuse.
+In particular, intra-Community trade in goods should benefit from the changes by simplifying it and making abuse more difficult.

-There will therefore be many innovations with regard to the European VAT system from 2020 onwards, for example concerning chain transactions, intra-Community deliveries and consignment stocks.
-I'll explain what that means in a moment.
+From 2020 onwards, there will be many innovations with regard to the European VAT system, which will affect, for example, chain transactions, intra-Community supplies and consignment stocks.
+I will explain what is meant by this in a moment.

-In the following we summarize the changes of the reform for you.
-With this we would like to give you an overview of what you need to consider from 1 January 2020 in your company - so that you
+In the following, we summarize the changes of the reform for you.
+With this, we would like to give you an overview of what you will have to observe in your company from 1 January 2020 - so that you can

-- can save you the trouble of studying the new case law yourself.
+- you can save yourself the trouble of studying the new case law yourself.

-In a series business, not only two companies are involved in one delivery.
-In addition, a middleman helps with the transport of the goods.
-A chain transaction is when the same item is delivered one after another and transported directly from the first supplier to the last acquirer.
+In a series transaction, not only two companies are involved in a delivery.
+In addition, an intermediary helps in the transportation of the goods.
+One speaks of a series transaction when the same item is delivered one after the other and transported directly from the first supplier to the last purchaser.

-For the first time, the Quick Fixes will introduce an EU-wide directive with regard to the taxation of medium-sized enterprises.
-So far, the composition of taxes has varied from one EU member state to another - despite the same situation.
+For the first time, the Quick Fixes will introduce an EU-wide directive with regard to the taxation of the middle entrepreneur.
+Until now, taxes have varied from one EU member state to another - despite the same situation.

-The situation is different if the transport of the intermediary is for the account of the first or the last trader: In this case, the dispatch of the goods is attributed to the first or last entrepreneur.
+The situation is different if the transport of the intermediary takes place for the account of the first or the last trader: In this case, the shipment of the goods is attributed to the first or last trader.

-What does this mean for you and your online shop?
+What does that mean for you and your online store?

-Online merchants should review their internal procedures and processes with regard to the upcoming changes.
-Do internal adjustments need to be made?
+Online retailers should review their internal procedures and processes with regard to the upcoming changes.
+Do internal adjustments have to be made?
 Do international sales have to be recalculated because of the reform?

-Overall, the quick fixes are intended to make the processing of value-added tax more cost-effective and easier for online traders.
-And those who inform themselves in good time can certainly benefit from this.
+Overall, the quick fixes are intended to make VAT processing cheaper and easier for online retailers.
+And those who inform themselves in good time can definitely benefit from this.

 Definition: intra-Community supply

 An intra-Community supply is a cross-border supply of goods and products within the EU.
-This is exempt from sales tax.
+This is exempt from turnover tax.

-In the future, stricter conditions will apply to Exemption from tax on intra-Community supplies.
-The material conditions for exemption of these supplies are supplemented as follows:
+In future, stricter conditions will apply to the exemption from tax of intra-Community supplies.
+The material conditions for the tax exemption of these supplies will be supplemented as follows:

-- The sales tax ID of the purchaser is available.
+- The VAT ID of the purchaser is available.

-- The purchaser is registered for VAT purposes in an EU Member State other than the country in which the dispatch originates.
+- The acquirer is registered for VAT purposes in an EU Member State other than the country where the dispatch originates.

-- The sales tax ID is in the VIES system (also known as the VIES system).
+- The VAT ID is recorded in the VIES system (also known as the VIES system).

 - The delivery is correctly summarized.

-If the purchaser does not have a valid VAT identification number, the intra-Community supply becomes immediately taxable.
-At present, it is still the case that only fines are due if the regulation is not observed.
-A tax liability has not yet arisen as a result.
+If the purchaser does not have a valid VAT ID, the intra-Community supply is immediately taxable.
+Currently, only fines are due if the regulation is not observed.
+This has not yet resulted in a tax liability.

 What does that mean in concrete terms?

-For you as an operator of a B2B online shop, this means that you now have to play it safe when requesting your VAT ID.
-If you make mistakes here, you are liable to pay taxes - and thus a real loss of money.
-In order to ensure that all the information in the summary of intra-Community supplies is correct, new internal structures and processes may be necessary - for example, in order to be able to make a secure and regular request for the VAT ID of the purchaser with the help of WooCommerce and German Market.
+For you as the operator of a B2B online shop, this means that you must now play it safe when requesting the VAT ID.
+If mistakes are made here, you are threatened with a tax liability - and thus a real loss of money.
+In order to ensure that all information in the summary of intra-Community deliveries is correct, new internal structures and processes may be necessary - for example, in order to be able to make a secure and regular query of the VAT ID of the purchaser with the help of WooCommerce and German Market.

 Evidence from interested parties

-In addition, the Quick Fixes require both parties to an intra-Community supply to provide evidence.
-It goes without saying that they must not contradict each other.
-This evidence can be of various kinds: be it CMR bills of lading, invoices from the forwarding agent, bill of lading or air freight invoices.
+In addition, according to the Quick Fixes, both parties to an intra-Community supply must provide evidence.
+It goes without saying that these must not contradict each other.
+This evidence can be of various kinds: CMR waybills, invoices from the freight forwarder, bills of lading or air freight invoices.

 Substitute documents for supporting documents

-However, should it be the case that only one proof is available, the following documents can serve as a substitute for the second proof:
+However, if only one proof is available, the following documents can serve as a substitute for the second proof:

-- Bank documents proving that the shipment was paid for or an insurance policy for the shipment.
+- Bank records showing that shipping has been paid for or an insurance policy for shipping.

-- Official documents, e.g. from a notary public, confirming that the goods have arrived in the Member State of destination.
+- Official documents, e.g. from a notary, confirming that the goods have arrived in the Member State of destination.

-- A receipt signed by a warehousekeeper in the Member State of destination certifying that the goods have been stored.
+- A receipt signed by a warehousekeeper in the Member State of destination confirming the storage of the goods.

 Advantages and disadvantages of the innovation